I help teams fix systemic engineering issues across distributed systems, data platforms, and streaming pipelines.

 copyFromLocal DEC_00_SF3_P077_with_ann_noheader.csv ziptest.csv

-The job takes a few seconds and the data is available per HBase:
+The job takes a short time to run and then the data is available directly in HBase.
+A quick sanity check:

 scan 'zipcode_hive', LIMIT => 2